 Test Scores are Still Important

 Having said that, it is important not to leave anything to chance.
-Strive to do your best both in your high school exams and in the SAT and / or ACT.
-While they may not guarantee admission on their own, doing well and getting high scores could just tilt the scales in your favor if the admissions committee has to choose between two applicants who are tied for a place in the same program.
+Strive to do your best both in your high school exams and in the SAT and/or ACT.
+While high ACT and SAT scores for college admission may not guarantee anything on their own, doing well and getting high scores could just tilt the scales in your favor if the admissions committee has to choose between two applicants who are tied for a place in the same program.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!